Kaaka Muttai: Remake

 Filmmaker Samit Kakkad watched the film at a festival in Mumbai and expressed his interest in adapting the film into Marathi language.
 Later he worked on that film, which was titled Half Ticket and altered the script in a minor way to include certain nuances of the Marathi language, by changed the setting to Mumbai instead of Chennai.
 G. V. Prakash Kumar retained the tracks of the original counterpart for this film, also making his Marathi debut.
 The film produced by Video Palace, alongside Fox Star Studios, which distributed the original film, released on 22 July 2016.
-The title was used in the latest Kannada movie Kaage Moote however the story appears to be inspired from a number of movies.